-[Note on the author: Callum Provan works in Internal Communications for Vodafone Enterprise.
-He was a student on the City, University of London Writing for Business short course which ended in July 2018.
-Callum wrote this blog as part of a homework/in-class exercise on that course.]
+[Hilary Waterman specialises in communications and is an avid traveller who enjoys exploring new cities.
+She was a student on the City, University of London Writing for Business short course in January-March 2020.
+Hilary wrote this blog as part of a homework/in-class exercise on that course.]

-[Note on the author: Emily Cronin is Business Development & Marketing Coordinator at Barker Langham cultural consultancy.
-She was a student on the City, University of London Writing for Business short course which ended in July 2018.
-Emily wrote this blog as part of a homework/in-class exercise on that course.]
+[Ada Amadi is a research funding officer working within higher education.
+She was a student on the City, University of London Writing for Business short course in October-December 2019.
+Ada wrote this blog as part of a homework/in-class exercise on that course.]

-[Note on the author: Carla Haddad is a senior translator, editor and examiner with the Chartered Institute of Linguists.
-Carla is currently a student on the City, University of London Writing for Business short course which started in May 2018.
-She wrote this blog as part of a homework/in-class exercise on that course.]
+[Maria Luisa Hernandez Enriquez is an Industrial Engineer with a love for art who studied for one semester at Christie’s Education.
+She was a student on the City, University of London Writing for Business short course in October-December 2019.
+Maria Luisa wrote this review as part of a homework/in-class exercise on that course.]

-[Note on the author: Elma Jenkins works in project support for the RHEA Group.
-Elma is currently a student on the City, University of London Writing for Business short course which started in May 2018.
-She wrote this blog as part of a homework/in-class exercise on that course.]
+[Paschorina Mortty is a communications expert who is passionate about Africa.
+She was a student on the City, University of London Writing for Business short course in October-December 2019.
+Paschorina wrote this blog as part of a homework/in-class exercise on that course.]

 Prism-Clarity provides high-quality professional writing, editorial and training services for financial sector and other clients